 “I guess it doesn’t hurt bad enough!” replied the friend.

-Perhaps you are more attached to your suffering than you care to admit.
-The payoff from your suffering (i.e. attention or sympathy from others) might be greater than the investment of time and effort required to find the remedy for it.
+We can be attached to our suffering more than we care to admit.
+The payoff from complaining–like receiving attention or sympathy from others–might be greater than the investment of time and effort required to remedy it.

 This is where we can find ourselves on dangerous ground, yielding to the negative thoughts these challenges produce that will do nothing to improve our situation and only seem to dig even deeper this pit of despair in which we have found ourselves.

-So we blame, we complain, and we justify our poor choices, but recognize that, in doing so, we give up the very power that can change our day, our circumstances, even our life into something even better.
-This is where I can help.
+So we blame, we complain, and we justify our poor choices.
+But, it’s important to understand that, in doing so, we give up the very power that can change our day, our circumstances, even our life into something even better.

 My life hasn’t always been happy.
 I haven’t always been the optimist that I am now.
 Throughout my life, especially in my earlier years, I experienced depression, adversity, loss, heartache, disappointment, financial lack, health issues and numerous other trials and challenges, along with the usual day to day struggles–just like most any other person on this planet.
 I’m quite certain I am not special in this regard.

-Where I might differ from some is that, by the grace of God, I have learned that these very experiences have given me a rich, new understanding that has completely changed my perspective, even allowing me to embrace the challenges and trials of life, appreciating every moment, and choosing to respond in better, more empowering ways.
+Where I might differ is that, by the grace of God, I have learned that these very experiences have given me a rich, new understanding that has completely changed my perspective, even allowing me to embrace challenges and trials with a tenacity, appreciating every opportunity to grow, and choosing to respond in better, more empowering ways.

 The first step to changing your life is to develop the desire to create something different for yourself.
-Then, you have to show up!
 Decide that today is the right time to change your life.
-Keep coming back and you will learn, step by step, how every day, in every way, your life can get better and better.
+Keep moving forward, keep striving and you too will learn how every day, in every way, your life can get better and better.